Center for Research on Abroad

 Research-to-Practice CollaborationThe RAISE Center is collaborating with the Forum on Education Abroad, who publishes Frontiers: An Interdisciplinary Journal of Study Abroad, to publish a series of research-to-practice briefs to enhance experiences and outcomes of underrepresented students abroad.
-The first special issue is anticipated to be published in April 2023.
+The first special issue is available now and can be accessed here.

 RAISE Center Year-in ReviewThe RAISE Center Year-in-Review document highlights progress, products, and achievements of the RAISE Center and collaborators in Academic Year 2021-2022.
 Click here to download.

 Brunsting appointed editorNelson Brunsting serves as the Editor, Special Issues for the Journal of International Students.
 Nelson previously served as Associate Editor.
 The first special issue, titled “Lived Experiences in an Era of Unprecedented Uncertainty and Challenges: New Voices from Intersectional Identities” is accessible here.